 ** I ...
 I actually think that's what they're doing:

-We also find that the winner’s underperformance is observed only in the long-duration quartile [i.e. the 25% of deals where the contest lasted more than a year].
-Auxiliary plots of market-adjusted CARs for the other duration-quartiles … show little post-merger divergence in the middle quartiles, Q2 and Q3 [contests lasting five to twelve months].
+We also find that the winner's underperformance is observed only in the long-duration quartile undefined.
+Auxiliary plots of market-adjusted CARs for the other duration-quartiles ... show little post-merger divergence in the middle quartiles, Q2 and Q3 [contests lasting five to twelve months].
 And, in the shortest-duration quartile, Q1 [deals that close in under five months, i.e. basically uncontested], both winners and losers display abnormal under-performance, with losers performing even worse than winners.
 Given the lack of winner-loser comparability in quartiles Q1-Q3, the latter results are hard to interpret.